 Sadly, Jerry and I separated in 1988.
 It takes two to tango, but I think my relative inexperience and youth pre-wedding was partly to blame.
 I never had the chance to sow my "wild oats."
 It would be nearly thirty years before Jerry and I would see each other again.

 While my personal life journey has never taken an easy or normal route, events occurring in 2018 were bizarre even for the likes of me.
 Yet they resulted in a happy set of circumstances.
 To make a long story short, Jerry contacted me via Facebook on October 20, 2018, sending me a friend request.
 We had not seen or spoken to each other in decades.
 In the interim, we had both remarried and carried on with our lives.
-Meeting again for the first time after three decades was quite amazing in itself, but what followed was even more remarkable.
+Meeting again for the first time after nearly three decades was quite amazing in itself, but what followed was even more remarkable.
 We again developed a relationship rather quickly, and within six months had moved in together.
 We've been cohabitating ever since, and to that end I definitely consider Jerry to be my "significant other."

 Jerry was there in the beginning, when I first began writing the Collective Obsessions Saga.
 By the time we divorced in the late 1980s, I had nearly completed "Larkin" (which later became The Twain Shall Meet).